lrskjr/extra_python/README.md

 - if you want to delve into Python scripting beyond your classes Strings, lists, dictionaries, and loops
 At the workshop, there's an opportunity to become acquainted with some of the fundamental concepts in Python.
-That includes variables, the data types of strings and lists, built-in methods and functions, as well as 'for loops' and 'while loops'.
+This means variables, strings, lists, dictionaries and loops, built-in methods and functions, as well as 'for loops' and 'while loops'.
 The workshop takes place in the classroom at the library on South Campus (First floor).